-Is fertilizing Fiddle Leaf Fig a must for leafy growth and deep green color?
+Is fertilizing a Fiddle Leaf Fig plant a must for leafy growth and deep green color?
 Or can you grow a healthy Fiddle Leaf Fig plant without fertilizer?
-This article will cover all you need to know about fertilizing Fiddle Leaf Fig plant.
+This article will cover all you need to know about fertilizing Fiddle Leaf Fig plant – how much and how often to fertilize, what are the different types of fertilizers, which homemade fertilizers are the best and much more.

 Do Fiddle Leaf Figs Like To Be Fertilized?

-Some Fiddle Leaf Figs like to be fertilized while others do just fine without additional nutrition.
-The answer is not a simple yes or no – it depends on the specific plant.
+Some Fiddle Leaf Figs like to be fertilized while others do just fine without additional plant food.
+The answer depends on the specific plant.
 Fiddle Leaf Figs that live in the same pot for too long are likely to enjoy being fertilized.
-Plants with stunted growth and limited nutrient availability may benefit from the addition of liquid fertilizer.
+Plants with stunted growth and limited nutrient availability will benefit from the addition of liquid fertilizer.
 Of course, your preference plays an important role too.
-If you want to fertilize Fiddle Leaf Figs, as well as other indoor plants, then by all means you should give it a try.
+If you want to fertilize Fiddle Leaf Figs, as well as other indoor plants, you should give it a try.
 Observe how the plant reacts to determine whether it likes to be fertilized or not.
 Remember that less is more – never use too much fertilizer.

 Do Fiddle Leaf Figs Need Fertilizer?

-Most Fiddle Leaf Figs don’t need fertilizer if you repot them once a year.
-This goes for all potted plants.
-A fresh potting mix will provide all nutrients necessary for healthy growth.
-So, additional plant food is not necessary for most house plants that get all the nutrients from fresh potting soil mix.
+If you repot Fiddle Leaf Figs once a year, they will not need to be fertilized.
+A fresh potting mix from repotting will provide all nutrients necessary for healthy growth.
+Additional Fiddle Leaf Fig plant food will not be necessary for most house plants, as they will get all the nutrients from the fresh potting soil mix.
+This applies to all indoor plants.

 What Do You Feed A Fiddle Leaf Fig?